Killala Rd, Apollo Bay, 1977

 In 2003 I switched from 35mm to digital, before settling by the points and coves near Apollo Bay, with their intriguing range of low tide colours and prehistoric shapes.
 With quiet exploration of the natural forms there, a camera can be a great tool for contemplative insight.

 The coastal theme of this photography is more a coincidence of old friendships than strategic intention.
-So while the theme reflects a long trail of interests, there could have been a Desert Years series, if company and landscape romance had landed me in central Australia for example.
+So while the theme reflects a long trail of interests, there could have been a Desert Years series, if fair company and landscape romance had landed me in outback Australia for example.